 The seat of Kerr County, this city is one of the state's most popular recreation centers.
 It is thought by many to have the most ideal climate in the nation.
-Several camps, scores of hotels and religious encampments attract thousands annually.
-White-tailed deer are so numerous that motorists should be on alert, especially at night.
+Several camps and hotels attract thousands annually.
+White-tailed deer are so numerous that motorists should be on alert, especially at night.?

-Outdoor activities at city parks, such as downtown's Louise Hays Park, feature fishing, canoeing and kayaking, swimming, picnicking and playgrounds.
+Outdoor activities at city parks, such as downtown's Louise Hays Park, feature fishing, canoeing, kayaking, swimming, picnicking and playgrounds.
 Many "Winter Texans" make Kerrville their home half of the year.
-Industries include Mooney Aircraft and James Avery Craftsman.
+Industries include Mooney Aircraft and James Avery Craftsman.?

 Art groups include Playhouse 2000, Symphony of the Hills, Kerrville Performing Arts Society and Smith-Ritch Point Indoor and Outdoor Theater.

 These are photos of Kerrville.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.